-By default, this check box is turned ON.
+By default, the check box is turned ON.

-When the motion mode of the radar screen or chart is a relative motion display (RM) mode, the fixed object such as land moves.
+When the motion mode of the chart is a relative motion display (RM) mode, the fixed object such as land moves.

 In this case, mouseover display is not performed simply by hovering the cursor over the object.